Rsk1798/OIDC_ExternalID_API/README.md

 - Most `/Graph` endpoints require a valid Bearer token in the `Authorization` header.
 - Use `/Token/getTestToken` for user tokens (delegated/user actions).
 - Use `/Token/getAppToken` for app tokens (app-only actions).
-- The `/Graph/changeOwnPassword` endpoint is designed for secure self-service password changes using delegated permissions.
+- The `/Graph/changeOwnPassword` endpoint is designed for secure self-service password changes using delegated permissions. **Password change is only supported for Azure AD native users.
+Guest, social, or external users (e.g., Google, Facebook, B2C) will receive a structured error message and must change their password with their original provider or via the B2C/external identities password reset flow.**
 - For password reset scenarios, users must change their password via the Microsoft portal before using it for API authentication.

 ---